maha-sm/Target-Specification/README.md

 #### By now, you've acquired a lot of flags to use.
 Using all of them together can be very awkward.
 Nmap has the -A for just this reason.
 It's sort of the "kitchen sink" flag that tells Nmap to aggressively gather as much information as it can.
  ![image](https://user-images.githubusercontent.com/84526848/121817162-b6d98e00-cc90-11eb-8379-9fce72a53f96.png)

+## _Logging Output_
+#### It would sure be able to store the results from Nmap.
+Well, you can.
+Nmap has yet another flag that allows you to store output in a variety of different formats.
+This is excellent for long scans like ones with the -p- flag.
+To use Nmap's logging capabilities, pass the -oN or -oX along with the name of the file. -oN logs the normal output. -oX logs the output as XML.
+By default, Nmap will overwrite existing logs with new ones, so be careful not to overwrite anything you don't want to.